Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Discussion

 Varimax and other vintage rotations are remarkably successful in practice, and the bias we study in this paper is not a critique of their practical value.
 Rather, our contribution is to clarify why these methods generally do not support valid statistical inference, including confidence intervals and hypothesis tests, and to make the source of this limitation explicit.
 We then address this issue with a novel rotation method that achieves the oracle inference property.
 At the same time, vintage rotations, particularly varimax, remain powerful tools for point estimation of the sparse representations.
 In our simulation studies, even in the presence of non-estimable bias, varimax can still yield accurate point estimates, consistent with findings in the existing literature~\citep{Rohe2020VintageFA}.
 This also motivates a future direction to investigate whether other rotation methods, especially oblique rotations, can yield consistent estimation and thereby can further serve as initialisations for Folomin, enabling valid inference within our framework.

-Besides the questions raised above, two further directions merit investigation.
-First, our inference results support a range of downstream inference tasks, such as testing block structures for the representation matrix~\citep{brown2015confirmatory}.
-Second, our theory may serve as a foundation for interpretable pattern discovery and uncertainty quantification for more complex latent variable models, such as latent space models~\citep{li2023statistical}, deep autoencoders~\citep{ghosh2025effect}, and deep generative models~\citep{ho2020denoising}.
+Besides the questions raised above, several further directions merit investigation.
+First, our inference results support a range of downstream inference tasks, such as testing block structures for the representation matrix~\citep{brown2015confirmatory}. { Second, our results are established in the asymptotic regime $n,q\to\infty$.
+If the goal is only estimation and inference for $\bA$, $q$ need not diverge.
+Establishing inference results in the fixed-$q$ regime remains an interesting direction, where one can use an empirical Bayes formulation that treats the latent variables as random \citep{chen2025item}.
+Statistical inferences on $\bA$ may be drawn based on a likelihood function where the latent variables are marginalised out.} {Third, the learned sparse representation may serve as more interpretable features in factor-augmented regression and related downstream inference settings~\citep{bing2022inference,bing2025kernel}.} Moreover, our theory may serve as a foundation for interpretable pattern discovery and uncertainty quantification for more complex latent variable models, {such as latent space models~\citep{hoff2002latent,young2007random,athreya2018statistical}}, deep autoencoders~\citep{ghosh2025effect}, and deep generative models~\citep{ho2020denoising}.